jlpeters94/pdsnd_github/README.md

 U.S. Bikeshare Data

 ### Description
-Calculates statistics and builds an interactive environment where a user can choose the data and filters for a dataset to analyze.
+Program that calculates statistics and builds an interactive environment where a user can choose the data and filters for a dataset to analyze.

 ### Files used
 bikeshare.py